LinuxAtDuke/Intro-To-Linux/README.md

     san01a.igsp.duke.edu:/vol/central\_sata/data
     4.7T 2.7T 2.0T 58% /nfs/central

-- Text Editors
+**Text Editors**

 Most configuration files, scripts, and system files are plain text and will need to be edited.
 There are a variety of text editors available on UNIX, which one you use is largely up to individual preference.
-To open a file, simply type run your editor of choice followed by the file (or files) you'd like to edit. nano / pico
+To open a file, simply type run your editor of choice followed by the file (or files) you'd like to edit.

+**nano / pico**

 Nano, as found on linux, or Pico as found on Mac OS and other proprietary systems, are nearly identical text editors and are a great editing tool for those new to UNIX.
 It has a handy command reference displayed which shows common commands, making it more intuitive than vi/vim.

 *Useful Keys:*

-    CTRL+O -- save
+    CTRL+O    save
-    CTRL+W -- search
+    CTRL+W    search
-    CTRL+V -- page down
+    CTRL+V    page down
-    CTRL+Y -- page up
+    CTRL+Y    page up
-    CTRL+X -- exit
+    CTRL+X    exit

-vi / vim
+**vi / vim**

 The default editor on most unix/linux systems, and the editor of choice of many system administrators and programmers, including the instructors of this course.
 It is very powerful and has many shortcuts and built in functions that can make file editing efficient.
 This program is so complex that many classes and books have been designed for the sole purpose of teaching its advanced functions.
 While it does have a high initial learning curve, a little time spent up front to get past the initial learning curve can be worthwhile, as its basic functions can be useful even to the more casual user.

-emacs
+**emacs**

 Emacs is also an advanced editor, and one preferred by many programmers and systems administrators as it contains an executable shell to work from while editing.

-Opening
+**Opening and Saving**

 In order to open most files in a unix system, you just type the name of the editor you wish to use, and then follow with the filename.

-Saving
-    In order to save, most of the editors have a write out function as defined in the Useful Keys section above.
+To save, most of the editors have a write out function as defined in the Useful Keys section above.

-- File Extensions
+**File Extensions**

 Unlike Windows, where every file has an extension identifying its type, most files in a unix filesystem do not, and are just defined by their permissions, all files can be opened with one of the text editors above, but many cannot be read or edited this way, a compiled binary file will appear as gibberish to most people.

-- File Compression
-Tar
+**File Compression**

+**Tar**

-    The main UNIX archive utility that will allow you to store many files and directories into a single file, while optionally compressing them in the process.
+Tar is main UNIX archive utility that will allow you to store many files and directories into a single file, while optionally compressing them in the process.
 Compression methods include GZ (GZip) or BZ2 (BZip2).
 Using compression can drastically shrink the file size, which is useful when archiving or transferring data across the internet.
 Many applications (and source code) are distributed inside these archives.

 *Useful Flags:*